ipfs-inactive/website/content/team/index.md

 **Responsibilities include**:

 - Help community members organize meetups for their own communities.
-- Respond to requests for IPFS presence in conferences.
-- Facilitate community content for social media channels.
 - Publish regular updates to the community (blog posts and newsletters).
-- Create Tutorials and Workshops to teach concepts about IPFS and the Distributed Web in ProtoSchool.
+- Create Tutorials and Workshops to teach concepts about IPFS and the Distributed Web in [ProtoSchool](https://proto.school).
 - Ensure that public forums ([discuss.ipfs.io](https://discuss.ipfs.io), irc, github, etc) have adequate moderation and responsive support.
-- Ensure that the code of conduct is followed and provide appropriate support or response when violations occur.
+- Ensure that the code of conduct is followed and provide appropriate support when violations occur.
 - Author and improve documentation.

 Where to learn more: